jdlogan0/chordclash-dev-portfolio/README.md

     }
 ```

-I then set up a timer that would go off every 0.125 seconds.
+A timer would go off every 0.125 seconds.
 Every time the timer was advanced, the variable for the current beat would be increased by 0.125, and compared to the nextBeat variable, which was set using information from the data table.
 ```
 GetWorldTimerManager().SetTimer(BeatTimerHandle, this, &ABeatCounter::AdvanceTimer, 0.125f, true);
 ```